 Commute with a friend or coworker.
 Know anyone else that has an interest in commuting by bike?
 Give them a nudge.
 Go out and ride together if that makes you feel more comfortable.
 You could start slowly by riding on weekend mornings when there’s less traffic and build your confidence, then you’ll feel more able to commute at busier times.
 Remind yourself of ‘Rhode Rules’ and learn hand signals to stay safe on the roads.

 Does your bike need some work, maybe a tuneup?
 Visit us at Bike Newport and learn how to do get your bike road ready.
 Our staff and volunteers have the skills, knowledge and know-how to get your wheels turning again.

 Learn to change a flat.
 It’s not as hard as you think.
 In the Bike Garage we can help you learn how to take care of one of the most common bike riding issues.
 Then once you know you can teach someone else how to do the same. #payitforward

 Donate your time.
-Anyone can come and volunteer three hours of labor during open shop hours.
+Anyone can come and volunteer three hours of labor during open garage hours.
 In return they will be allowed to build a bike for free using our collection of frames and gently used parts!
 We have a constant flow of donated bikes to choose from.
 They are in different levels of disrepair; from frame to functional, and they just need some loving attention to get them back on the road!
-So come on over, help us out and earn yourself a bike every Monday, Wednesday and Thursday 4.30-7pm and Saturdays 1-4pm.
+So come on over, help us out and earn yourself a bike every Monday, 4.30-7pm and Saturdays 1-4pm.